9th November 2017

 Mass Spectrometry reveals the age of Ancient Greek Amphora contents

-Russian scientists have analysed the contents of an ancient vase using ultrahigh-resolution mass spectrometry, revealing its component molecules.
+Russian scientists have analyzed the contents of an ancient vase using ultrahigh-resolution mass spectrometry, revealing its component molecules.

 An Amphora-style vase